 Everything a Solar EPC Should Know About Smart EV Charging

-Although there are very ambitious plans to roll out EV charging infrastructure, it is not without causing major disruption at various levels of the value chain.
-The EV charging station equivalent of modern gas stations presents a set of challenges that, in most cases, make solar microgrids the most compelling infrastructure to tackle these issues.
+Although there are very ambitious plans to roll out EV charging infrastructure, it is not without causing major disruption at various levels of the Energy value chain.
+The modern equivalent of the gas station, a distributed EV charging network, faces complex issues that are best addressed through solar-powered microgrids, which provide an efficient and resilient foundation for sustainable energy delivery.

 Charging Stations

-- Use the excess of local PV production and avoid PV curtailment
+- Utilizing excess local PV production & avoiding curtailment

-- Minimize grid power purchase from the building
+- Minimizing grid power purchase from the building

-- Reduce the carbon footprint of the building
+- Lowering the carbon footprint of the building

-- Provide grid services to the local utility
+- Providing grid services to the local utility

 Commercial or Workplace Buildings

 In commercial and industrial buildings, EV charging demand is mostly correlated with PV excess production.
-However, due to existing infrastructures not meant to support EV chargers (gas stations, or small offices) control strategies need to be implemented in Solar EV charging stations to adapt to local production and increase the consumption…
+Yet, many existing infrastructures, such as gas stations or small offices, were not originally designed to accommodate EV chargers.
+As a result, implementing advanced control strategies in solar-powered EV charging stations is essential to synchronize charging with local production and maximize on-site energy use.

 Control Strategies

-In order to rip the most benefit from specific smart control charging strategies, cooperation between the EV driver and the charging stations will be crucial.
-Indeed, the desired outcome from EV owners and charging station managers are not necessarily aligned with one another.
+In order to reap the most benefit from specific smart charging strategies, effective cooperation between EV drivers and charging stations is essential.
+The objectives of EV owners and charging station operators do not always align, making coordination critical to achieving optimal outcomes.

 There are 2 main control strategies that can be implemented for smart EV charging: